Estimate Time5 min

 For example, there are many legal protections and financial benefits that are only available for legally married couples, including but not limited to spousal rights under qualified retirement plans, state intestacy laws, and Social Security benefits.
 If you are legally married, then many of these rights and benefits will be put in place without additional paperwork.
 If you are in a relationship that does not have the automatic benefits of a legal marriage, then you will have to do additional paperwork to get as many of the protections and benefits as possible.

 However, it’s not simply spouse or partner benefits that need to be protected.
-While there are now certain protections at the federal level, there are still many states that have not equalized benefits or put in place antidiscrimination laws that affect health care, housing, and access to credit—and there is often an underlying fear that the protections that do exist might change.
+While there are now certain protections at the federal level, there are still many states that have not equalized benefits or put in place antidiscrimination laws that affect health care, housing, and access to credit—and there are concerns that the protections that do exist might change.
 There are also different rules across America about parental rights, adoption, and other family financial planning options.

 That’s why it’s particularly important for LGBTQ+ families to put a strong, legally secure plan into place.